bertiebertolo/Auto_BLASTp/README.md

      ```bash
      conda activate blastp_env
      ```
-6. **Required Libraries**: Ensure the following Python libraries are installed in your environment:
+6. **Required Libraries**: Ensure the following Python libraries are installed in your environment, if none are installed paste the commands of all below:
    - `os` (standard library, no installation required)
    - `time` (standard library, no installation required)
    - `pandas`: Install on the VS code bash terminal using: